How To Clean Car Pedals and Footrest? Quick and Easy Way

 Step 5 (Optional): Use a Steam Cleaner If APC Doesn’t Work

 If you have a steam cleaner, it’ll make this job even quicker and easier.
-If you want to buy it, I recommend buying this Bissel Handheld Pressurized Steam Cleaner (check the price on Amazon now).
+If you want to buy it, I recommend buying this Bissel Handheld Pressurized Steam Cleaner (check price now).

 The steam cleaner will break down all the dirt particles.
 After you steam clean them, wipe off the dirt with a clean microfiber towel, and you’re done.